-We’re really starting to see the stretch in the days and it’s looking like a dry and cool this weekend – perfect weather for a decent walk.
+We’re really starting to see the stretch in the days and it’s looking like a cool and warm weekend – great weather for a decent walk.
 So get your boots on and check out these great walks to put a real spring in your step.

 Here’s six great coastal walks for the weekend ahead!

 1. Rosses Point Coastal Walk, Sligo

 Out Sligo way?
-Well this is a good one.
+Well, this is a good one.
 There’s no guarantee of the blue skies but you can be sure there’ll be lots of great scenery.
 Starting from the Church of Ireland the walk takes you along the promenade where the Garavogue meets Sligo Bay.
-At the end of the scenic walk you can walk across the beach or turn right and follow the beach road back up to the Yeats Country Hotel.
-Nice and relaxing way to walk off the fry up, or build up a hunger for!
+At the end of the scenic walk, you can walk across the beach or turn right and follow the beach road back up to the Yeats Country Hotel.
+A nice and relaxing way to walk off the fry-up, or build up a hunger for one!

 Distance: 4-6 km (if you add on the beach walk)